NormalNvim/NormalNvim/README.md

     `:healthcheck base`

 * **Why are my sessions not remembered?**
 Of the buffers that were opened when nvim was closed, NormalNvim will only remember the ones that were saved at least once.
-This might be confusing at first, but it gives you the most control over what you actually want to save/restore.
+This might sound confusing at first, but it gives you the most control over what you actually want to save/restore.

 * **How can I disable the tabline?** On the options file, search for `showtabline` and set it to 0.
 If instead you want to remove the functionality completely from nvim, then check the plugin heirline.
 Here is where we implement the tabline logic.
 Also check the [./lua/base/3-autocmds.lua](https://github.com/Zeioth/NormalNvim/blob/main/lua/base/3-autocmds.lua) and [./lua/base/utils/status.lua](https://github.com/Zeioth/NormalNvim/blob/main/lua/base/utils/status.lua).